fluree/docs.flur.ee/src/content/docs/query/analytical-query.md

 ### Queries Across Sources

 Each tuple in a where clause is essentially a triple with an added piece of information at the beginning (source) and at the end (options).
 This tuple structure allows users to query across multiple points in time and across data sources.
-Currently, we support querying across FlureeDB and Wikidata.
+Currently, we support querying across Fluree and Wikidata.
 In the future, we will support additional data sources, as well as the ability to query across multiple Fluree databases.

 Source | Description
 -- | --
 `$fdb` | Default source.
-The current version of a given FlureeDB.
+The current version of a given Fluree.
 Can be omitted.
-`$fdb3` | FlureeDB at a specified block, for example `$fdb10` is a given database at block 10.
+`$fdb3` | Fluree at a specified block, for example `$fdb10` is a given database at block 10.
 `$wd` | Wikidata

 For example, if we wanted to see whether "zsmith" as of block 8 shared a favorite number with "jdoe" as of block 9.